mohammadalihumayun/spatial_AE/README.md

 # Running the simulations

-You need to run `simulations.py` file to run the experiments and save their results.
+You need to run `simulations.py` file to run the experiments and to save their results.
-The  `simulations.py` uses the modules for deeplearning models from `dlmodels.py` file

 ## Select input and output data directories
 Before running the `simulations.py` file, select the input output data directories and the number of samples to use from dataset.